 I’ve already directly observed this in my own limited experience.
 I attribute pretty much every major success of mine to pure luck (with the prerequisite of hard work pouncing on an opportunity when I see it):

-- Friends: My sophomore year I went on a trip to Silicon Valley organized by my school.
+- Friends: One year in college I went on a trip to Silicon Valley organized by my school.
 I wasn’t super excited and had actually turned down the chance to go the year before, but I decided I could use a little more serendipity in my life.
 There I made a great friend.
 Through her, I made some more friends.
-One of them became my roommate.
+One of them became my roommate for the next few years.
 He introduced me to many other cool people.
 Again, the original trip was just serendipity at work — there was no goal or process involved, but super valuable relationships grew out of it.

 I’m sure everyone has similar stories of pure chance turning into something incredibly meaningful.
 Yet most people would probably have taken the above examples and focused on some sort of process or execution that made the most of the opportunities.